ReSwift/ReSwift/CONTRIBUTING.md

 ## Pull Request Technicalities

-Here are some hard facts for reference:
+You're always welcome to open Pull Requests, even if the result is not quite finished or you need feedback!

-* You're always welcome to open Pull Requests, even if the result is not quite finished or you need feedback!
+Here's a checklist for you about what makes Pull Requests to ReSwift shine:

-* Run Swift Lint locally to ensure there are no code-level oddities.
+* Run [SwiftLint](https://github.com/realm/SwiftLint) locally to ensure your code-style is consistent with the rest of the codebase.
 * Keep your Pull Requests focused.
 Rather be opening multiple PRs than making a dozen unrelated but discussion worthy changes in a single PR.
-* Propose to merge with the `master` branch directly.
+* You can propose PRs to merge with the `master` branch directly.
 We don't use any complex branching strategies.

-* As a contributor, choose the "squash & merge" strategy to merge PRs with a single commit, keeping the commit history clean.
+As a contributor, choose the "squash & merge" strategy to merge PRs with a single commit, keeping the commit history clean.
 (That's an upside of focused Pull Requests: you don't lose extra information.)